ktpumd/windowslinux-setup/README.md

 2. Type bash and enter.
 The terminal should change and become username@computer-name:(directory)
 3. If you want to open visual studio code in your current directory type code .
 4. If you want to open visual studio code in a sub directory type code (directory name)
+5. ctrl + ` will open up a bash terminal wherever you typed code from and from here you can do all the linux commands you learned in 216

+### Installing Python on Linux

+### Installing Git on Linux

+1. Open up Ubuntu by either searching for Ubuntu or open up cmd and type in bash to load up Ubuntu
+2. sudo apt-get update (type sudo password after)
+3. sudo apt install git-all
+4. Follow [Git Started](https://github.com/ktpumd/git-started) Tutorial from KTP